 The personal brand is a popular topic these days.
-Personal branding focuses upon an individual’s assets, strengths, skills and characteristics, and how they are perceived, and to be marketed to the public.
-A registered trademark can be important for the individual’s name used as a personal brand, not only for celebrities, but also individuals within their professions who provide goods and services under their personal brand in the digital marketplace.
+Personal branding focuses on an individual’s assets, strengths, skills and characteristics, and how they are perceived, and to be marketed to the public.
+A registered trademark can be important for the individual’s name used as a personal brand, not only for celebrities but also for individuals within their professions who provide goods and services under their personal brand in the digital marketplace.

 The notion of the personal brand was popularized after Tom Peters’ article, “The Brand Called You,” appeared in Fast Company in 1997.
 Peters stated: “The Web makes the case for branding more directly than any packaged good or consumer product ever could.
 Here’s what the Web says: Anyone can have a website.”

 Entertainers, athletes and celebrities come to mind when one thinks of a personal brand.
 Public figures are typically highly paid in their professions and garner even greater income from endorsements.
 Many create their own branded products.
 Celebrities often protect a personal brand by securing a registered trademark.

 Andy Warhol, the famed 60’s pop artist is an early example of how the individual celebrity and personal brands intersect.
 With the advent of social media, personal branding has expanded from the red carpets of Hollywood to the corridors of Wall Street, Main Street and social media influencers.
 Celebrity abounds.